Deciding the place to go in Mexico may give vacationers a headache.

 Every area entices guests with distinct cuisines, traditions, languages, and landscapes, providing a wealth to see and do.
 Certainly, Mexico’s attraction goes far past its resorts.

 We requested our native writers to choose their favourite locations in Mexico – and so they did not disappoint.
-From laid-back seaside cities and scenic wine and cheese routes to spots that served freshly caught fish by the kilo, that is the place the locals go in Mexico.
+From laid-back seashore cities and scenic wine and cheese routes to spots that served freshly caught fish by the kilo, that is the place the locals go in Mexico.

 Sundown hikes and seafood lunches: Melaque